When talking about digital marketing, we all know that having a social media strategy can be an extremely powerful tool for businesses.

 On Facebook, each post is analyzed by its algorithms, then scored and ranked in the news feed in order of interest to each user.
 Facebook’s algorithm is based on machine learning and data science and is continually evolving in order to deliver relevant content.

-In 2022, Facebook claimed that their feed “shows you stories that are meaningful and informative”.
+In 2022, Meta claimed that Facebook’s news feed “shows you stories that are meaningful and informative”.

-Facebook prioritizes content according to three main factors:
+The Facebook algorithm prioritizes content according to three main factors: